marcospgp/chainference/docs/reputation-system.md

 ## How do we avoid users being charged for bad responses?

-For now we don't.
+For now, we don't.
+Users should rely on reputation system metrics to minimize the chances of encountering a malicious server.

 Because each transaction should be small, and servers have to retrieve payment explicitly by claiming they have submitted a successful response, avoiding users being charged for bad responses may not be a relevant enough issue to address.

-Users can rely on reputation system metrics to avoid malicious servers, at least for the most part